Y’all. Jenny Gore Dwyer‘s in the house!

 She’s the owner and president of St. George Marine and the mom and mother-in-law of Sean and Bri Dwyer.
 Sound familiar?
 Here’s another hint: She is also the mom of Brenna Dwyer, who is the namesake of the F/V Brenna A, a well-known and loved vessel on Discovery Channel’s Deadliest Catch.

-For the next several weeks, I’m posting an intimate Q&A with Jenny, and you’ll notice immediately what a beautiful writer she is.
+I’m posting an intimate Q&A with Jenny, and you’ll notice immediately what a beautiful writer she is.
 We’ll dive into her childhood in Alaska, her life as a wife and mother to commercial fishermen, and more!

-Extra Credit: pop over her blog, Crabby Mama, to read more stories, watch videos onboard the Brenna A, discover recipes, and what life is like for the Dwyers on and off the Bearing Sea.
+Extra Credit: pop over to her blog, Crabby Mama, to read more stories, watch videos onboard the Brenna A, discover recipes, and what life is like for the Dwyers on and off the Bearing Sea.

 Without further ado, meet Jenny Gore Dwyer!